XclusiveHostNG/Cybersecurity_lab/scripts/README.md

 # Lab Scripts

 This directory contains helper scripts used to automate routine maintenance and auditing tasks within the lab.
 Each script includes inline documentation describing prerequisites and usage examples.

 - `audit_lab.sh` — Verifies that core services are reachable and security controls are active.
 Run it daily or after maintenance windows to confirm that hosts, web services, and EDR agents respond as expected.
+- `bootstrap_lab.sh` — Installs required command-line tooling (Ansible, Terraform, jq, etc.) on the management workstation and prepares a workspace for lab-specific configuration files.

 Additional scripts can be added following the naming convention `<purpose>_<area>.sh` and should: